TiForward/HAL/README.md

 ## Legal

-Appcelerator is a registered trademark of Appcelerator, Inc. Titanium is a registered trademark of Appcelerator, Inc.  Please see the LEGAL information about using our trademarks, privacy policy, terms of usage and other legal information at [http://www.appcelerator.com/legal](http://www.appcelerator.com/legal).
+Appcelerator is a registered trademark of Appcelerator, Inc. Titanium is a registered trademark of Appcelerator, Inc.  Please see the LICENSE file included with this distribution for information about using our trademarks, privacy policy, terms of usage and other legal information at [http://www.appcelerator.com/legal](http://www.appcelerator.com/legal).